 Rob Albright Collinson

-Xiaodi Li is a doctoral fellow at the NYU Furman Center and a first-year doctoral student at NYU Wager.
-She is broadly interested in housing and transportation policy.
-Previously, she interned with the real estate team of Roland Berger consulting firm, the infrastructure team of Standard Chartered private equity department, and the highway team of China Development Bank.
-Xiaodi holds a B.A. from Tsinghua University School of Economics and Management (China) and a M.A. in Public Policy from Cornell University.
+Xiaodi Li is a doctoral fellow at the NYU Furman Center and a doctoral student at NYU Wagner.
+She is interested in housing policy in the digital age, with a focus on short-term rental regulation.
+Xiaodi holds a B.A. from Tsinghua University School of Economics and Management (China) and an M.A. in Public Policy from Cornell University.

-Fei Li is a fifth-year doctoral student at NYU Wagner visiting at the NYU Furman Center for the 2015-2016 academic year.
+Fei Li is a doctoral student at NYU Wagner visiting at the NYU Furman Center.
 She is broadly interested in urban policy, including affordable housing, social segregation, sustainable transport policies and activity-travel behavior.
 Her recent work has focused on three major topics: 1. the effects of mandatory inclusionary zoning, or affordable housing requirements for private housing developments, on housing production and the geography of affordable housing; 2. the implications of off-street parking standards, including minimum requirements and maximum caps,on parking supply, housing production and prices; and 3. the assessment of social segregation beyond residential space.
 Fei holds a B.A. in Urban Planning from Peking University (China) and an M.A. in Geography from Hong Kong Baptist University.